AakashiBhansali/urlshortner/README.md

 * [Django] - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 * [MongoDB] - MongoDB is an open-source document database that provides high performance, high availability, and automatic scaling.

-And of course MERNChart itself is open source with a [public repository][dill] on GitHub.
+And of course URLShortner itself is open source with a [public repository][dill] on GitHub.

 ### Installation